tremwil/dearxan/README.md

 ## From C++

-Download the static library from the [Releases](https://github.com/tremwil/dearxan/releases) page and link to it.
+Download the static library from the [Releases](https://github.com/tremwil/dearxan/releases) page and link to it along with the included Windows import libraries.
 Include `include/dearxan.h` and call `dearxan::neuter_arxan` before the game's entry point runs:

 ```C++
 #include <iostream>